Kieranties/SimpleVersion/.github/CONTRIBUTING.md

 All code changes require tests to cover the changes.
 This could be updating existing tests are adding new tests for new features.
 See the test projects for guidance on writing tests.

+### Acceptance Tests

+[Pester] is used to run tests which validate an actual user-story/interaction.
+The tests are found under `.\test\acceptance\features` and should be updated for new/changes in functionality.

 ### Package References